 Impact Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation Impact HWR #4: Temporary Construction Impacts to Groundwater Volume, Quality, and Recharge B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) Groundwater levels adjacent to the HSR alignment are generally deep, but shallow groundwater may be encountered during construction of the concrete columns (piers) associated with the waterbody crossings.
 It is not anticipated that groundwater extraction during construction would be greater than the existing water demand for agricultural purposes due to the elimination of existing water use (including agriculture) within the HSR construction footprint.
-The proposed tunnels may be located below the groundwater table; therefore, Significant WQ-MM#3: Tunnel constructability and hydrogeological monitoring Less than Significant groundwater may be encountered during construction of these tunnels and water inflow may occur.
+The proposed tunnels may be located below the groundwater table; therefore, groundwater may be encountered during construction of these tunnels and water inflow may occur.
 However, not enough groundwater information is available at this time to identify the extent to which the tunnels may be below the water table.
 Available information indicated the possible presence of perched groundwater or seasonal springs in the vicinity of these tunnels.
 Therefore, local water inflows during portal and tunnel excavations are anticipated.
 There would not be a direct path for construction-related contaminants to reach groundwater due to implementation of construction BMPs to reduce pollutants before they can migrate to the groundwater basin.
 Station Sites There is a low potential for groundwater to be encountered during excavation activities associated with construction.
-If groundwater is encountered, groundwater would be removed, treated (if necessary), and disposed of according to the requirements of regional groundwater dewatering permits.
-It is not expected that activities associated with the stations would affect groundwater quality.
-Grading and construction activities would compact soil, which can decrease infiltration during construction.
-However, construction activities would be temporary and the reduction in infiltration would not interfere with groundwater recharge.
-Groundwater would be pumped for construction of the Bakersfield Station subsections.
-However, the amount of water used for construction of the Bakersfield Station subsections. subsections would be less intense than water requirements associated with existing agricultural land uses.
+If groundwater is encountered, groundwater would be removed, treated (if necessary), and disposed of according to the requirements of regional groundwater devatering permits.
+It is not expected that activities would compact soil, which can decrease infiltration during construction.
+However, construction activities would compact soil, which can decrease infiltration during construction.
+However, construction activities would be temporary and the reduction in infiltration during construction.
+However, construction of the Baker before Mitigation Significant WQ-MM#3: Tunnel constructability and hydrogeological monitoring after Mitigation Less than Significant